I was employed by the University of Florida from 1972-2010. I have

 (2012), Portuguese-Galician Biometry Meeting (2013), New England

-Statistics Symposium (2014), and invited lectures and short courses in
+invited lectures and short courses in about 35 countries

 Book Information and Supplemental Files